Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >module load intel-lx/$NQSV_MPI_VER

-Note: The mpicc and mpifort of your vector-parallel supercomputer may be often changed, so you should consult with the administer personnel about the Intel software.
+Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often, so you should consult with the administer personnel about the Intel's softwares.

 ### Execution Scripts ###